Azure/alz-terraform-accelerator/docs/wiki/Home.md

 ## Accelerator features

 The accelerator bootstraps a continuous delivery environment for you.
 It supports both the Azure DevOps and GitHub version control system (VCS).
-It uses the PowerShell module [ALZ](https://www.powershellgallery.com/packages/ALZ) to gather required user input, which is used to apply Terraform modules to configure the bootstrap environment.
+It uses the PowerShell module [ALZ](https://www.powershellgallery.com/packages/ALZ) to gather required user input and apply a Terraform module to configure the bootstrap environment.

 The accelerator follows a 3 phase approach: